grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 Percy had a perennial list of hardware she needed for the _Prospect_.
 It was one of those lists that only ever seemed to grow, and rarely got things crossed off it.
 She almost immediately found a box with a range of sizes of screw-tightened clamps that were being sold as a single unit.
 Clamps were not currently on her hardware list, so she regretfully would not get to cross anything off.
 On the other hand, she would already have the clamps aboard the _Prospect_ when they needed them, rather than going onto the to list and waiting to be purchased on at the next stop.

 Percy picked up the box of clamps and moved to browse some of the larger parts.
 In one open crate there was a beautiful pump motor.
 It was in factory-new condition a rarity these days when most machines --- even excellent ones --- had been rebuilt a dozen times over.
 It was the kind of motor used in dozens of places and applications on the _Prospect_.
-It was another item that was not actually on her list of needed parts, but potentially so useful that she couldn't imagine not buying it.
+It was another item that was not actually on her list of needed parts, but potentially so useful that she could not imagine not buying it.
 In the condition it was in, however, it would not be cheap.

 She leaned over the crate and ran her fingers under the cover to check for hidden grit and make sure it was actually factory-new, and not just well-cleaned old junk.
 As she did so, an old crone who had been looking at a box of steel piping near her leaned in her direction to admire the pump motor too.
 "That's a fine-looking piece of machine."
 The lady said to Percy, her voice croaking softly so it took Captain Percy a second to interpret what the lady had said.